SGH

 Based on this view, we will conduct economic activities that contribute to the establishment and expansion of local socioeconomic infrastructure, and actively work to contribute to local communities and conduct community investment through business activities to contribute to the development of local communities.
 We will generate regular local jobs by locally hiring drivers and other staff in business operations in Japan and overseas, and contribute to the stimulation of local economies by procuring goods and services locally whenever possible.

-The overseas subsidiary Expolanka Holdings PLC is locally hiring staff in Europe and the United States where it is especially expanding business.
+The overseas subsidiary EXPOLANKA HOLDINGS Limited is locally hiring staff in Europe and the United States where it is especially expanding business.
 Furthermore, the number of local staff members exceeds the number of Japanese staff members in all locations other than the head office in Colombo, Sri Lanka.

 Policy on Supporting Minimum Wages